 Get 10% off with the link above!

 The Mitolux is a vitamin D lamp with a unique twist.
-Unlike traditional broadband fluorescent UV lamps, it utilizes cutting-edge 295nm narrowband UVB LEDs for a more precise and efficient effect.
+Unlike traditional broadband fluorescent UV lamps, it utilizes 295nm narrowband UVB LEDs for a more precise and efficient effect. (in theory)

-But that’s not all—it also mimics the Sun by incorporating healthy doses of red and infrared light before and after UVB exposure, enhancing its benefits.
+But that’s not all—it also mimics the Sun by incorporating healthy doses of red and infrared light before and after UVB exposure, improving its safety.
 This comes in the form of 590nm, 630nm, 830nm, and 850nm LEDs that can help prepare and heal your skin during a session.

 The Mitolux feels like a quality product!
 It weighs 3 lbs, has an all-metal and glass body, and features an onboard fan to keep the electronics cool during use.